Don’t Forget This Important Estate Planning Step For Your Heirs

 Of course there are estate planners you can buy.
 One of the most popular I’ve heard of is one called *I’m Dead, Now What?.
 I don’t have this book but those who do have mentioned how helpful it is to have everything in one place.

-If you’re not wanting to do a spreadsheet like RancherMan & I have done, this may be an option for you.
+If you want a one-stop-shop, this may be an option for you.
 I’m assuming they’ve pretty much thought of everything in this book.

 But here’s what RancherMan & I did: